jfredine/wsl_pico_setup/README.md

 ![Serial Device](images/serial_device.png)

-Adding the the user to the group (in this case dialout) is the easiest and safest way to grant access to the serial port.
+Adding the user to the group (in this case dialout) is the easiest and safest way to grant access to the serial port.
 This is done using the command `sudo usermod -a -G dialout $(whoami)`.
 The user must log out and log back in for the group addition to take effect.